Faculty Spotlight: Patricia Sutton EdH

 What advice would you give to aspiring educators looking to excel in the field of academia?

-"As a mentor for graduate students in Nursing Education programs for over 15 years I encourage new faculty to consider the needs of their students first and foremost.
-It is essential that we abandon holding dear the methods that were implemented when we were undergraduate nursing students, some of us in the 80s through the 2000s and adapt to new instructional modalities and expectations.
-Nursing has become more complex, and it is important to provide guidance to students regarding what will be expected of them as they enter the workforce.
-It is vital that new faculty consider encouraging all students to look beyond the walls of the workspace and engage in community efforts to promote health equity and address disparities that are prevalent in our communities."
+"As a mentor for graduate students in Nursing Education programs for over 15 years, I encourage new faculty to consider the needs of their students first and foremost.
+We must abandon holding dear the methods that were implemented when we were undergraduate nursing students, some of us in the 80s through the 2000s, and adapt to new instructional modalities and expectations.
+Nursing has become more complex, and it is essential to guide students regarding what will be expected of them as they enter the workforce.
+New faculty must consider encouraging all students to look beyond the walls of the workspace and engage in community efforts to promote health equity and address disparities that are prevalent in our communities."